mcltn/invoiceAnalysisV2/README.md

 ------ | -----------
-invoiceAnalysis.py | Export usage detail by SLIC invoice month to an Excel file for all IBM Cloud Classic invoices. estimateCloudUSage.py | Estimate current monbth usage for Platform as a Service from start of month to current date & time requirements.txt | Package requirements logging.json | LOGGER config used by script
+invoiceAnalysis.py | Export usage detail by SLIC invoice month to an Excel file for all IBM Cloud Classic invoices. estimateCloudUSage.py | Estimate current monbth usage for Platform as a Service from start of month to current date & time classicConfigAnalysis.py | Analyze the Classic Bare Metal Servers within an account; outputing an Excel worksheet with various inventory details. classicConfigReport.py | Creates a detailed report of Classic Bare Metal Servers within an account outputing a plain text inventory report. requirements.txt | Package requirements logging.json | LOGGER config used by script